Root Word Of Prefix And Suffix

 The study of morphology (the study of word structure) continues to evolve with advancements in computational linguistics and natural language processing.
 Researchers are developing algorithms that can automatically analyze word structures and identify root words, prefixes, and suffixes.
 This technology has applications in areas such as machine translation, text summarization, and information retrieval.

-Furthermore, there is a growing emphasis on teaching morphology in schools to improve students' vocabulary and reading comprehension.
+To build on this, there is a growing emphasis on teaching morphology in schools to improve students' vocabulary and reading comprehension.
 Educators are recognizing the importance of equipping students with the tools to analyze words and deduce their meanings independently.

 Social media platforms and online forums also contribute to the dynamic evolution of language.
 New words and expressions are constantly being coined and spread through these channels, often incorporating existing root words, prefixes, and suffixes in creative ways.